Skip to Main Content

 Organizing ULS Executive Committee meetings

-You will convene the Executive Committee twice per year at or around the time of ALA Conferences.
-You can host additional meetings between conferences, as well, if you like.
+Meetings are held virtually.
+You will convene the Executive Committee twice per year around the time of ALA Conferences.
+You may hold additional meetings as needed.

 Scheduling tools such as Doodle are an easy way to find a time that works for all committee members.
 Be sure to enable time zone support.